-G-Dragon’s Comeback– More Proof It Could Be Coming Soon As Dara Park Romance & BIGBANG Hiatus Rumors Continue
+G-Dragon’s Comeback — More Proof It Could Be Coming Soon As Dara Park Romance And BIGBANG Hiatus Rumors Continue

 As Koreaboo reports, G-Dragon posted a couple of photos on Instagram which indicate that he is in indeed working on his comeback.

-In one of the photos, we see a photo of a camera that”s shooting G Dragon on what’s look like the set of a music video.
+In one of the photos, we see a photo of a camera that’s shooting G Dragon on what looks like the set of a music video.

 “We’re all by ourselves.
 That’s how we do and did a great job as always.”
 G-Dragon posted in the caption.